pranav-gilda/pranav-gilda/README.md

 - 👋 Hi, I’m @pranav-gilda
 - 👀 I’m interested in learning Cloud Services and AI.
-- 🌱 I’m currently developing my programming skills and getting an insight on real-life IT industry.
+- 🌱 I’m currently developing my programming skills and getting an insight on the practicalities and math behind the data industry.
-- 💞️ I’m looking to collaborate on machine/deep learning projects!
+- 💞️ I’m looking to collaborate on data science/machine learning projects!
 - 📫 How to reach me at my mail pranav1gilda@gmail.com !

 <!---